Creating a Loan Request

 A: Lender Fees have been capped at $350 for Executive members and $650 for all other members.
 In addition, the borrower will pay for what is typically called 3rd party fees, such as appraisal, title, and credit report.
 These fees vary based on the details of your loan.
 All out of pocket expenses, lender fees and closing costs will be discussed and disclosed with you at the time of application.

 A: The mortgage industry, inclusive of Banks, Credit Unions, and Mortgage Bankers, has a long history of selling mortgages after they are closed and funded.
-Therefore, while some of the loans provided to you by a Preferred Lender may also be serviced by that lender, the majority are likely to be sold on the secondary market and serviced by another organization.
+Therefore, while some of the loans provided to you by a Participating Lender may also be serviced by that lender, the majority are likely to be sold on the secondary market and serviced by another organization.

 Q: Does each lender I receive a quote from pull my credit report and does it affect my credit score?